thkwznk/aseprite-scripts/ROADMAP.md

 - Removed the option to change fonts, this feature is already implemented natively in Aseprite (TODO: add the version number to designate when it was added)
 - Fix dialog reopening in the same location after loading a theme?
+- Update the theme template to align with the default theme for Aseprite v1.3.16

 Update v2.0.0: